 The Higgins Cabin

-Higgins cabin is a permanent two-room display.
-Looking into the bedroom, visitors can see how Bert Higgins might have lived as a logger in 1948.
+Built by logger Bert Higgins, this cabin sits on its original site.
+Now Higgins cabin is a permanent two-room display.
+Looking into the bedroom, visitors can see how Bert might have lived as a logger in 1948.
 The refrigerator and cook stove are both powered by kerosene, as was common before electricity came into general use on Bowen.

 In the kitchen, you can see the collection of logger’s tools commonly used on Bowen Island, from an early wood-framed bow saw to a 1950s chainsaw.